st-chris/say-what/README.md

 A word game in which users have to spell the spoken word.
 Uses the SpeechSynthesis interface of the Web Speech API.

+Work in progress:

+- Adding user profile / settings
+- Personal progress in words
+- Awards for performance

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts